FarronF/limerick-council-meetings/meetings/2017/09/12-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 11th July 2017.md

 **making a special effort to have the towns and villages in the District cleaned up.**

-The Motion was proposed by Councillor Sheahan and seconded by Councillor O’Brien.--- 8
+The Motion was proposed by Councillor Sheahan and seconded by Councillor O’Brien.
+---
+8

 **19.**